Anusha0501/layr/README.md

 **Transform your ideas into structured project plans with AI-powered planning for VS Code.**

-Layr is a VS Code extension that generates comprehensive, actionable project plans from natural language descriptions.
-Whether you're starting a new project or planning a feature, Layr helps you think through the architecture, requirements, and implementation steps before you write the first line of code.
+Layr is a VS Code extension that generates comprehensive, actionable project plans from natural language descriptions. **Now with pre-configured Groq integration - start using AI planning instantly without any setup!**

+ Quick Start - No Configuration Needed!

+Layr comes **pre-configured with Groq AI** - just install and start planning immediately:

+1. Install the extension
+2. Press `Ctrl+Shift+P` and type "Layr: Create Plan"
+3. Describe your project
+4. Get your AI-generated plan instantly!

+**No API keys, no configuration, no waiting - just install and use!**

 ## Demo Video